ocaml-flambda/flambda-backend/jane/doc/extensions/_01-stack-allocation/reference.md

 ### Runtime behavior

-At runtime, stack allocations do not take place on the function call stack, but on a separately-allocated stack that follows the same layout as the OCaml minor heap.
+At runtime, stack allocations do not take place on the function call stack, but on a separately-allocated stack that follows the same layout as the stock OCaml minor heap.
 In particular, this enables local-returning functions without the need to copy returned values.
 See "Use `exclave_` to return a local value" below for more details.